-Safe recruitment, support and supervision of workers
+Safer recruitment, support and supervision of workers

 The church will exercise proper care in the selection and appointment of those working with children and young people, whether paid or voluntary.
-All workers will be provided with appropriate training, support and supervision to promote the safeguarding of children.
+All workers will be provided with appropriate training, support and supervision to promote the safeguarding of children and young people.